-The site is relatively divorced from neighbouring residential properties, insofar as the new buildings and structures themselves would not have any direct impacts, such as shading or closely overlooking residential properties and gardens.
-The buildings would likely be visible from a number of nearby residential properties, however, the distance between them would ensure that there would not be overbearing.
-The impact on private views is not a material planning consideration.
+The site is relatively divorced from neighbouring residential properties, insofar as the new buildings and structures themselves would not have any direct impacts, such as shading, or cause close overlooking of, or be overbearing to, residential properties and gardens.
+The buildings would likely be visible from a number of nearby residential properties, however impact on private views is not a material planning consideration.